21bshwjt/pki-polaris/README.md

 - Port can be changed into **mailpol.ps1** .

 ## Enable SSL
+- One Certificate is needed for SSL binding & import that Certificate into API server computer store.
 - Enable the SSL once API is running fine.
 Replace the mainpol.ps1 from **enable_ssl** folder. **Server IP** & **Certificate thumbprint** are need to change from that code.
-- Read the comments section carefully.
+- Read the comments section carefully from **enable_ssl/mainpol.ps1**.

 ___________________________________________________________________________________________________________________